cs-south-sound/csv2sql/README.md

 ## ETL Scripts
 There are three python scripts (`extract()`, `transform()`, `load()`) each designed to perform the pipeline task they are named after.

+Timing without the three scripts:
+Timing with the three scripts: